-While the holiday season is touted as “the most wonderful time of the year,” it also can be stressful, especially if you’ve been through a divorce.
+“The most wonderful time of the year,” can be stressful if you’ve been through a divorce.
 You have to coordinate parenting time, adjust your schedule, and ensure that your children have a drama-free holiday.

-When it comes to holiday parenting time, the goal is for you and your ex to agree on a plan that works for your family.
+The goal is for you and your ex to agree on holiday parenting time that works for your family.
 But, absent an agreement, most parties follow the Indiana Parenting Time Guidelines (IPTG).
 The IPTG are very specific, as you might remember from this post.
-The IPTG also reference Christmas vacation, so if you and your ex celebrate other holidays, you should try to formulate an alternate schedule.
+The IPTG reference Christmas vacation, so if you and your ex celebrate other holidays, you should try to formulate an alternate schedule.

 Here is some information to help you and your ex understand the IPTG.

 Your children will spend half of their Christmas vacation with you and half of their vacation with your ex.
 (If your child is under the age of three, however, different rules apply.)
-Under IPTG, the first half of holiday parenting time begins two hours after your children are released from school.
+Under IPTG, two hours after your children are released from school marks the first half of holiday parenting time.
 The second half ends at 6 p.m. the day before school resumes.

 Parenting time also depends on whether it is an even-numbered year or an odd-numbered year.
 In even-numbered years, children spend the first half of their vacation with the custodial parent, and the second half with the non-custodial parent.
 The opposite is true for odd-numbered years.